ericoc/indego.ericoc.com/README.md

-indegopy.ericoc.com
+indego.ericoc.com
 ==============================

 About
 -----

-I previously created https://indegophp.ericoc.com/ in PHP and I have tried to replicate it here using Python.
+I previously created [a similar website in PHP](https://github.com/ericoc/indegophp.ericoc.com) and I have tried to replicate it here using Python.

 I previously made [this Python library](https://github.com/ericoc/indego-py-lib) for the Philadelphia Indego bike-share program to familiarize myself with Python for the first time.